api3dao/oev-docs/docs/oev/index.md

 ### OEV proceeds distribution

-For a searcher to be able to update the data feed, they must pay the adequate bid amount, which they announced in the auction.
+To be able to update the data feed, the auction winner must pay the adequate bid amount, which they announced during the auction.
 In return, they get exclusive rights to capture the OEV.
-Searchers are compensated for this activity by the liquidation incentive, which is proven to be enough.
+Searchers are compensated for this activity by the liquidation incentive.

 At API3, we believe those operating the protocol should be compensated much more - after all, they are the ones who created the opportunity.
 As such, all of